 Just like a growing child of any other species, canines have several different stages of development that they pass through on their way to becoming fully mature adults.

-Points of these periods are extremely important to the development of your dog’s personality; events that take place during this time will decide what behaviors, good or bad, your pet will most likely exhibit.
+Points of these periods are critical to the development of your dog’s personality; events that take place during this time will decide what behaviors, good or bad, your pet will most likely exhibit.

 Learning about these stages will help you to instill proper behavioral patterns in your pet and avoid imprinting any fears that might cause unwanted behavior in the future.

-Occurring right around eight weeks of age the Fear Imprint Period lines up with the natural separation from the mother.
+Right around eight weeks of age, the fear imprint period lines up with the natural separation from the mother.
 During this stage, your puppy learns most of what it will take into adulthood.
-In fact, your puppy will learn more during this time frame than it will throughout the rest of its life.

-You may develop a sort of paralysis for fear of traumatizing your dog, a calm cool demeanor will go a long way getting you and your pup thought it alive and unscathed.
+You may be worried about traumatizing your pup, a calm, but a cool demeanor will go a long way getting you, and your puppy thought it unscathed.

-Canines made it just fine in the world long before humans domesticated them.
-They are incredibly resilient and will make it through okay as long as you take your proper role.
+Dogs survived in this world long before humans domesticated them.
+They are incredibly resilient and will make it through okay as long as you work them through the normal puppy fear stages.